jwilsson/php-oauth2-client/docs/pkce.md

 // Store the state somewhere, we'll need to verify it later when the user is redirected back to our app
 $_SESSION['state'] => $state;

-// Store the code verifier somewhere, we'll need to send that back to the authorization server in the next step
+// Store the code verifier somewhere, we'll need to send it back to the authorization server in the next step
 $_SESSION['verifier'] = $verifier;

 // Redirect the user to approve the app